Sold in packages of 3

 Disana rawsilk liners are said to help heal diaper rash.
 In addition to silk's natural anti-inflammatory properties, silk absorbs up to 30% of it's weight in in fluid without feeling damp so it does have somewhat of a stay-dry effect too.
+(Again please note that this item is not going to boost absorbency of your baby's diaper - doublers are for that purpose.)
 Silk doesn't like heat, so if you wash them with your diapers, they will not last all the way through to potty learning.
 They are silk, after all.
 When you wash your hands after a diaper change, also hand wash the silk liner then.
 Keep a bar of Kiss My Face Olive Oil soap or a similar product at your sink for this purpose and you can wash your hands and the liner at the same time.
 Silk releases soil easily so they do wash up quite easily.
-We carried these for many years ago and have brought them back by request of our customers.
 They aren't intended for full-time diaper use, but to be used instead of creams for times of rash for silk's reported natural healing properties.
 These are significantly softer than other brands I've tried.
 Made in Germany.
 100% raw silk.

 Washing instructions: Wash by hand promptly in a mild soap or gentle wool wash product in warm water.
 Gently rub out soils (like spot cleaning a wool diaper cover).
 To dry, gently press flat between two towels to get excess moisture out then lay flat to dry.
 Do not put in washer or dryer.